 This becomes crucial after the apocalypse since laws and governments will most likely break down.
 This breakdown will allow bandits to carve a territory of their own in the wasteland.
 While they’re ruthless and vicious enough that facing them head-on isn’t advisable, not having a way to fight back can lead to fates worse than death.

 As such, consider getting an AR-15 or a similar high-powered rifle, and get bulk 5.56 cartridges prior to the apocalypse.
 A single burst of 5.56mm NATO rounds will remind outlaws that the Second Amendment is still in effect.

-A new home is needed for protection from the unnatural elements of a postapocalyptic earth.
-Capitals and major cities are usually the first to go in a nuclear war, so moving to the countryside may be the only option.
+A new home is needed for protection from the unnatural elements of postapocalyptic earth.
+Capitals and major cities are usually the first to go into a nuclear war, so moving to the countryside may be the only option.
 Going rural does have the benefit of finding good, uncontaminated sources of food.

 Society may crumble after the nukes hit, but the concept will never be eradicated.
 Humans are social in nature.
 A band of people has a higher chance of surviving compared to a lone wolf.

 More people means more eyes looking for food, more hands securing a shelter, and more heads to think of a way to rebuild civilization, guaranteeing a brighter future beyond the black plague.
 Besides, how can humanity survive if people are not doing it together?

 With that said, the world is currently in relative peace.
 If doomsday doesn’t come and only a midlife crisis happens, the two Fs and three Ss are still applicable in surviving disasters and natural calamities, something that the world seems to have too much of right now.

 Adhering to the two Fs and three Ss also means fighting for survival—for hope.
 As all disasters will pass, and when the world arises from an atomic nightmare, humans will still be there to witness the sunrise.